 Teaching and Presenting

-Derek teaches in Western Colorado University’s low-residency MFA program, and he is a professor of English at Wenatchee Valley College, Derek Sheffield serves as co-chair of the Sustainability Committee with geologist Dr. Joan Qazi and with biologist Dr. Dan Stephens teaches Northwest Nature Writing, a learning community that blends the study of field ecology with writing.
+Derek teaches in Western Colorado University’s low-residency MFA program, and he is a professor of English at Wenatchee Valley College, Derek Sheffield serves as co-chair of the Sustainability Committee with geographer Dr. Joan Qazi, and with biologist Dr. Dan Stephens, he teaches Northwest Nature Writing, a learning community that blends the study of field ecology with writing.
 He has won the WVC Excellence in Teaching Award a record five times and has twice served as the commencement speaker by request of the students.
 In 2016, by a vote of his colleagues, he won the Linda Schultz Herzog Faculty Member of the Year Award.
 His students have gone on to earn MFA degrees from the University of Washington, Pacific University, University of Idaho, Institute of American Indian Arts, Eastern Washington University, Bennington, Rainier Writing Program, and Goddard.